Gekkio/mooneye-gb/README.markdown

 and AGS use the same CPU models.
 The following CPU models have several
 revisions:

-* DMG: 0, A, B, C, X (blob)
+* DMG: 0, A, B, C
 * CGB: 0, A, B, C, D, E
-* AGB: 0, A, B, B E. Revision E also exists, but only in Game Boy Micro (OXY) so it is out of this project's scope.
+* AGB: 0, A, A E, B, B E. Revision E also exists, but only in Game Boy Micro (OXY) so it is out of this project's scope.
+However, A E and B E are most likely actually just E revision in A or B-compatible package.

 In general, hardware can be divided to a couple of groups based on their behaviour.
 Some tests are expected to pass on a single or multiple groups: